-Christopher Allen, an American freelance journalist, was shot dead in Kaya, South Sudan, near the country’s borders with Uganda and the Democratic Republic of Congo, spokesmen with the country’s army and opposition forces told CPJ.
+Christopher Allen, a British-American freelance journalist, was shot dead in Kaya, South Sudan, near the country’s borders with Uganda and the Democratic Republic of Congo, spokesmen with the country’s army and opposition forces told CPJ.

-Allen, 26, had been embedded with the opposition forces for two weeks at the time of his death, Lam Paul Gabriel, a spokesperson for the opposition, told CPJ.
+Allen, 26, had been embedded with the military forces of the opposition, the SPLM-IO, for two weeks at the time of his death, Lam Paul Gabriel, a military spokesperson for the opposition, told CPJ.

-Gabriel, who has spoken with people who were present when Allen died, told CPJ that the journalist was deliberately targeted by government forces.
+In 2017, Gabriel, who had spoken with people who were present when Allen died, told CPJ that the journalist was deliberately targeted by government forces.
 South Sudanese army spokesperson Lul Ruai Koang denied that in an interview with CPJ.

-When he spoke with CPJ, Lueth did not specify what reports he was referring to in the VOA interview and referred CPJ to the government-run South Sudan Media Authority, which handles journalist visa request.
-Elijah Alier, Managing Director of the Media Authority, told CPJ that the authority has no records on Allen.
+When he spoke with CPJ in 2017, Lueth did not specify what reports he was referring to in the VOA interview and referred CPJ to the government-run South Sudan Media Authority, which handles journalist visa requests.
+Elijah Alier, managing director of the Media Authority, told CPJ that the authority had no records on Allen.

-On August 30, Lueth said that Allen’s death on the “course of his duty” had been “regrettable”, according to Voice of America.
+On August 30, 2017, Lueth said that Allen’s death on the “course of his duty” had been “regrettable,” according to Voice of America.

-Bloomberg reported that authorities have ruled out an investigation into Allen’s death.
-The army’s deputy spokesperson Domic Chol Santo told CPJ on August 28 that investigations were “none of our business.”
+The South Sudanese government had failed to carry out an investigation into the killing by August 2019, according to the statement from the Allen family’s lawyers.
+Shortly after he was killed, Bloomberg reported that authorities had ruled out an investigation into Allen’s death.
+The army’s deputy spokesperson, Domic Chol Santo, told CPJ on August 28, 2o17, that investigations were “none of our business.”

 A graduate of the University of Pennsylvania and Leiden University in the Netherlands, Allen’s work was published by outlets including the BBC, Vice, The Telegraph, and Al-Jazeera.